<?xml version="1.0" encoding="UTF-8"?>

 <description></description>

-<guid isPermaLink="true">http://anarchy101.org/2733/concerned-about-those-long-term-like-disabled-people-mentally</guid>
+<guid isPermaLink="true">https://anarchy101.org/19902/abolish-corporations-military-without-abolishing-government</guid>

 </item>